incyclist/ant-plus/README.md

 _deviceNo_: In case you have multiple sticks connected, identifies the stick number.
 (0=first,1=second,...).
 Adding/removing a stick will not be recognized during the session ( i.e. after first use of constructor)

 _startupTimeout_: timeout (in ms) after which the startup attempt should be stopped.
 If no timeout is given, the `open()`call will be blocking.

+_detailedStartReport_: if set to true, the open() method will provide more detailed result (AntOpenResult type), otherwise it will return a boolean

 _debug_: enables debug mode ( message logging)